GiwrgosTheod/GiwrgosTheod/README.md

 📚 Passionate about learning new technologies and improving continuously

-📁 My repositories include university projects and personal experiments
+📁 My repositories include some university projects and personal experiments

 🚀 Always open to challenges and opportunities to grow